 I love Christ.
-I love that God lowered himself to be born in the same manner that all humans are born but in a primitive barn.
+I love that God lowered himself to be born in the same manner that all humans are born, but in a primitive barn.
 "He made himself lower than the angels" and he did it for love.

 I love family.
 I love the gathering of family, the joy and the laughter of those who love one another deeply.

-I love giving and Christmas is a perfect time for that.
+I love giving and, Christmas is a perfect time for that.

-I don't love the sense that we must somehow create the Perfect Christmas, we must create the perfect memories and traditions.
+I don't love the sense that we must somehow create the Perfect Christmas, that we must create the perfect memories and traditions.

 Jesus was born into a world of hopelessness, at a dark time in the history of a nation in order to be the world's Hope and Light.
 Christ was born to be a sacrifice.
 The perfect lamb for the forgiveness of sin, our sin.
-He was born with blood and water destined to die a bloody, tortuous death by crucifixion and he did it out of love.
+He was born with blood and water destined to die a bloody, tortuous death by crucifixion, and he did it out of love.